-UPDATE | One confirmed dead after two I-80 crashes
+UPDATE | I-80 back open after fatal crash near Liberty

+HUBBARD TOWNSHIP — West-bound traffic on Interstate 80 is back open following a fatal 8:30 a.m. crash on the interstate between Liberty and Hubbard.

-HUBBARD TOWNSHIP — A person died in the second of two crashes on Interstate 80 this morning.
-The fatal crash occurred at about 8:30 a.m. westbound east of state Route 193 near truck scales.
+The fatal crash occurred at about 8:30 a.m. westbound east of state Route 193 near the truck scales.
 The coroner's office confirmed that the office sent someone to the scene for a fatality.

 The crash closed down westbound traffic on the interstate starting at the Route 62 westbound on-ramp near Truck World in Hubbard Township.
 Motorists should avoid the area, the Ohio Department of Transportation says.